PrasannaNatarajan/academic-profile/content/project/Academic_Project_UnderGrad/index.md

 **Description**: An online portal where users can know all the happenings around Shiv Nadar University.
 Club activities to cab pool and lost and found all at this one place.

-**Technology Stack**: HTML, CSS, jquery for front end.
+**Technology Stack**: HTML, CSS, AngularJS for front end.
 MongoDB as our database.
 Node.js for backend server.

 **Repo**:[snudashboard](https://github.com/FlameFractal/SNU-Dashboard)